TarunWuyyuru26/zenith/Docs/PROJECT_INFO.md

 ## Overview

 Zenith is an end-to-end Agentic AI application that demonstrates LangGraph's capabilities for building modular, stateful AI workflows.
-The project is adapted from Krish Naik's Agentic AI Project and implements a multi-use-case chatbot system with tool integration.
+It implements a multi-use-case chatbot system with tool integration.

 ## Architecture